BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/doubles_events.md

 ## SCENARIO 6 - DUEL OF WITS

-*Each force has been tasked with eliminating key enemy targets, though in the heat of battle they have been unable to relay this information to their allies.*

 **SCENARIO OUTLINE**

 Each force secretly selects an enemy Hero.
 Try to kill the heroes chosen by your team, whilst simultaneously getting your selected heroes into the centre of the board.